 What does the IB CP curriculum include?

-The CP curriculum is structured to provide students with subject-specific knowledge by incorporating at least two academic courses from the IB DP.
-The options for these courses are categorised into six subject areas, detailed in our IB Diploma Programme guide.
+The IB CP curriculum is structured to provide students with subject-specific knowledge by incorporating at least two academic courses from the IB DP.
+The options for these courses are categorised into six subject areas, detailed in our guide to the IB DP.
 Students should select DP courses relevant to their career-related studies.
 Individual schools may limit the range of subject options available to students.

 Career-related studies form the most hands-on component of the CP curriculum.
 They give students the opportunity to apply their academic knowledge to their chosen career pathways.
 Schools select from a wide range of professional bodies for students to complete their career-related studies with, including: